BBC Radio 4 News FM

-Radio 4 News FM was the national BBC station devoted to rolling news service that was on air during the Gulf War from 16 January until 2 March 1991.
-It was broadcast on Radio 4's FM frequencies, whilst regular scheduled service continued on longwave.
+BBC Radio 4 News FM was the national BBC station devoted to rolling news service that was on air during the Gulf War from 16 January until 2 March 1991.
+It was broadcast on Radio 4's FM frequencies, whilst regular scheduled non-news BBC Radio 4 programming continued on longwave.
 This station was also broadcast on BBC World Service.
 At the time, some journalists gave it the nickname Scud FM from the Scud missiles used by Iraqi forces in the war.

-The long-term impact of Radio 4 News FM was that the popularity of the station was taken as evidence that a rolling news service was required at the BBC, and three years later, the BBC launched a continuous news and sport station, BBC Radio 5 Live.
+The long-term impact of BBC Radio 4 News FM was that the popularity of the station was taken as evidence that a rolling news service was required at the BBC, and three years later, the BBC launched a continuous news and sport station, BBC Radio 5 Live.

 History

 Operation

-When Coalition forces began military operations against Iraq following the invasion of Kuwait on 2 August 1990, the BBC discontinued to broadcast usual mixed schedule on Radio 4's FM frequencies and replaced it with a rolling news service, known by the emergency staff as Scud FM after "Saddam Hussein's most notorious weapon" the Soviet-made missile which Iraq was firing at the Israeli city of Tel Aviv.
+When Coalition forces began military operations against Iraq following the invasion of Kuwait, the BBC discontinued to broadcast its usual mixed schedule on Radio 4's FM frequencies and replaced it with a rolling news service, known by the emergency staff as Scud FM after "Saddam Hussein's most notorious weapon" the Soviet-made missile which Iraq was firing at the Israeli city of Tel Aviv.

 BBC staff had managed to launch a 17 hours a day rolling news channel (without time to concoct an official name) with less than 24 hours' notice and provided the listener with "access to the raw material, the events as they unfolded, from the daily military press conferences, the Presidential briefings to what it was like living in Baghdad, in Tel Aviv, with the troops in Saudi Arabia".
 The service was run by Jenny Abramsky and produced by volunteers, working on their days off: Brian Redhead, John Humphrys, Nick Clarke, Robin Lustig, Nicholas Witchell, Bob Simpson and Nick Ross.

 Journalist Georgina Henry wrote at the time:

 The continuation of Radio 4's rolling news service on the FM frequency has created friction at the BBC.
 Radio news and current affairs have the backing of the deputy director-general John Birt to keep it running for the duration of the war.
 But others see it as another example of empire-building by the expanding news and current affairs directorate.
 And there is concern about other Radio 4 programmes which are now only being heard on poorer-quality longwave.
 Michael Green, controller of Radio, is resigned to being unable to reclaim FM until September (unless war ends sooner) when it becomes Radio 4's dominant frequency.
 But, to reinforce the point that FM is not superseding his main service, most Radio 4 news and current affairs programmes are banned from the FM schedule.